-At Live Well Kent we are continuing to support to people aged 17+ across Kent with their mental health and wellbeing while making some adaptions to follow the latest official advice and guidance.
+At Live Well Kent and Medway we are continuing to support to people aged 17+ across Kent with their mental health and wellbeing while making some adaptions to follow the latest official advice and guidance.

 Staff will support you over the phone and online instead of face-to-face.
 Some of our services are using online chat forums so that we can deliver one-to-one and group support.